rasulkireev/gpw/content/blog/my-first-web-app-kushim.md

 ---
-title: "Just launched my first Web App!"
+title: Just launched my first Web App!
 date: 2019-10-29
 published: true
 slug: /first-web-app
-icon: ./icons/book.svg
+icon: ./icons/kushim.png
-main-image: ./images/reading-on-kindle.jpg
+unsplashImageID: woWf_VJ7dNs
-tags: [webapp, django, saas]
+keywords: [webapp, django, saas]
-category: "Projects"
+category: Projects
-description: "Finally launched my first Web App.
-Kushim is my first Django project which was built from scratch."
+description: Finally launched my first Web App.
+Kushim is my first Django project which was built from scratch.
 ---

 This is a big thing for me.
 I have been learning Django for several months now (around 4).
 I built a website with it, thanks to all the great tutorials out there.
 Building a Web App is a whole different thing though.